Skip to content

 source venv/bin/activate

-pip install -r docs-requirements.txt
+python -m pip install --require-hashes -r docs-requirements.txt

 make docs-serve